 - All mobile phones of James Bond.
 Taser, remote control for your car and hacking/lockpicking skill of 5000.
 Magic!
 Averted in Casino Royale and Quantum of Solace, where the phones are just, well standard phones.
 Product Placement ensures we get a good long look at them.

 - Wreck-It Ralph has Fix-It Felix Jr.'s hammer, which has the ability to fix anything that he taps with it.
 He can even use it to fix up injuries.
 Unfortunately for him, because of this he can't actually use it as a weapon of any kind.
+For instance, when trying to break out of King Candy's dungeon, he tried to use his hammer to break down a loose window bar.
+Unfortunately for him, this immediately reinforced the bars, making them thicker than before.

 - Batons in TRON: Legacy can do many different things depending on how they are used.
 The first example is creating a light cycle .
 They can also create light jets, a Laser Blade or Two, a staff version of said blades, a Grappling hook, and.... a parasol.